beeware/toga/docs/how-to/contribute.rst

 the patch.
 If you do find a test error or failure, either there’s something odd in your test environment, or you’ve found an edge case that we haven’t seen before - either way, let us know!

+Note that we set an environment variable called TOGA_BACKEND.
+Toga automaticaly chooses the appropriate backend for your platform, but when running the tests, we need to use a special testing backend.
+You don’t need to set this variable all time: you can set it for the current shell lifetime, or use tools such as ``direnv`` to  manage your environment variables.
+You could even set up separate virtual environments for testing and running applications, installing just one backend in each.
+Just be aware that trying to run a toga application while ``TOGA_BACKEND=toga_dummy`` is set will not work as you would expect.

 Now you are ready to start hacking on Toga!